9:00 am Orthros

 Coffee Social following Liturgy

-Donations of financial support are still being solicited so that we will be able to purchase all of the items needed to make the new building ready for liturgical worship.
+Donations of financial support for the new church are still being solicited so that we will be able to purchase all of the items needed to make the new building ready for liturgical worship.
 Your generosity and support are greatly appreciated.

 CAPITAL FUND DONATIONS, $100,000 GOAL.
 Contribute to the Capital Fund Goal of $100,000 needed at this time to provide for the purchase of interior furnishings to make the space ready for worship.
 Make checks payable to: NEW HAVEN GREEK COMMUNITY; and mailed to: New Haven Greek Community, P.O.
 Box 9356, New Haven, Conneticut 06533-0356.